Student Services and Resources

 Engineering Science

-Stephen Johns, Academic Advisor, Years 1 & 2
+Stephen Johns, Academic Advisor for Domestic Students, Years 1 & 2

 Bahen Centre, Room 2110